witherscp/ied-localize/README.md

 </p>

 ## Description
 Source code for the localization of interictal epileptiform discharge (IED) sequences.
-Patient data will be made available in the future.
+Processed data are available upon request.

 ---
 ## Installation